VersusCenter

 Pros

-• Significantly lower cost per journey and annual expenses
+• Significantly lower cost per journey, especially for regular commuters

-• Minimal environmental impact with efficient shared capacity
+• Reduced environmental impact through shared passenger capacity

 Cons

-• Limited schedule and route flexibility requiring advance planning
+• Limited schedule flexibility and fixed route constraints

 • Longer total travel time due to stops and waiting periods